RocketChat/docs-old/contributing/documentation/missing-and-outdated-list/README.md

 Add more updating guides for different environments.

-## Voice and Video Calls

-Add proper instructions on how to use the video conference tools (both jitsi and WebRTC).
-Today we only have the requirements to run the WebRTC tool.

-Also differentiate jitsi from WebRTC.

-## ScreenSharing

-Add instructions on how to use screen-sharing.

 ## RedHat

 This section should be completed with the details on how to install Rocket.Chat on RedHat.